I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuni-getinfo.md

 ### -param OEMGI_GETREQUESTEDHELPERINTERFACES

-The method must write the bit flag value of OEMPUBLISH_IPRINTCOREHELPER to the buffer <i>pBuffer</i> if the <a href="print.iprintoemuni_publishdriverinterface">IPrintOemUni::PublishDriverInterface</a> method should be called with parameter <i>pIUnknown</i> pointing to an object that implements the <a href="print.iprintcorehelperuni_interface">IPrintCoreHelperUni Interface</a>.
+The method must write the bit flag value of OEMPUBLISH_IPRINTCOREHELPER to the buffer <i>pBuffer</i> if the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554269">IPrintOemUni::PublishDriverInterface</a> method should be called with parameter <i>pIUnknown</i> pointing to an object that implements the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552940">IPrintCoreHelperUni Interface</a>.

 </dd>
 </dl>